Download the Free SVG to make a No-Sew Appliqué Zipper Pouch!

 Start by downloading the SVG files provided in the Supplies list above.
 Then upload the file of your choice to your cutting machine.

-NOTE: The files are sized to work with the canvas pouches I bought.
+NOTE: Files are sized to work with 8″ x 5″ canvas zipper bags.
 Enlarge or reduce the size of the artwork if you are working with a different size bag.

-FOR CRICUT MAKER: Place your fabric (right side up) onto your pink mat.
+Place your fabric (right side up) onto your pink mat.
 Use a brayer to adhere it to your mat.
-Load the rotary blade into your machine and select your materials setting.
-I chose “Cotton” under the fabric menu and chose “More” for pressure.
+Load the rotary blade into your machine and select your materials settings.
+I chose Cotton under the fabric menu and More for pressure.
 After cutting, carefully peel your fabric from the mat so as not to stretch it.

-FOR CRICUT EXPLORE: You’ll need to iron fusible webbing or freezer paper to the wrong side of your fabric before cutting.
+When using Cricut Explore, you’ll need to prepare your fabric first by ironing on fusible webbing or freezer paper to the wrong side of your fabric.
 To do this cut a piece of fusible webbing or freezer paper the same size as your fabric square.
 Iron the rough side of the fusible webbing OR the shiny side of the freezer paper to (the wrong side) of your fabric.

 ++++++++